What You Should Know if Your Business Is Targeted by Ransomware?

 Here's what you'll learn:

-- Why paying a ransom doesn't guarantee your data will be recovered
+• Why paying a ransom may not recover your data

 Could Paying the Ransom Make Things Worse?